Evanilla57/the-notebook/README.md

 ### User Story
 AS A small business owner
 I WANT to be able to write and save notes
-SO THAT I can organize my thoughts and keep track of tasks I need to complet
+SO THAT I can organize my thoughts and keep track of tasks I need to complete

 ### Accaptance Criteria
 GIVEN a note-taking application